 Courts have long factored these tax savings into their analysis.
 Without the tax savings, the higher earning spouse will press for a lower amount of alimony.
 Although the receiving spouse will no longer be taxed on their alimony award, they may still receive a significantly smaller award.
 Courts will likely modify their future awards from established precedent with this change in law.

-Those already divorced will be unaffected.
+Those already divorced will be unaffected by the new tax code.
 However, there is potential concern for spouses that included the deduction as a part of their already signed pre-nuptial agreement.
 Those terms may now be invalid and need to be re-worked and agreed to.

 Until courts begin deciding cases under the new law sometime in 2019, it is difficult to predict all the changes that will occur.
 However, there could be other potential concerns, particularly for the payor spouse with the loss of this deduction:

-- Will the loss of this deduction push the payor spouse into a higher tax bracket?
+- Will the loss of this standard deduction push the payor spouse into a higher tax bracket?